Thomas Oliver Selfridge: Retirement

 Selfridge's old wound forced him to relinquish his command in February 1862.
 He was promoted to commodore on July 16, 1862 and commanded the Mare Island Navy Yard until 1864.
-He retired from the Navy on April 24, 1866 after 48 years of service.
+He retired from the Navy on April 24, 1866, after 48 years of service.

 In 1867, he was promoted to the rank of rear admiral on the retired list to date from 25 July 1866 in honor of his long and distinguished career.
-When his son, Thomas O. Selfridge, Jr., was promoted to rear admiral on February 28, 1896, they became the first father and son to be living when they were both U.S. Navy admirals.
+When his son, Thomas O. Selfridge Jr., was promoted to rear admiral on February 28, 1896, they became the first father and son to be living when they were both U.S. Navy admirals.

 He was a Companion of the First Class of the Military Order of the Loyal Legion of the United States and an Honorary Veteran Companion of the Military Order of Foreign Wars.

-Rear Admiral Selfridge died in Waverly (now part of Belmont, Massachusetts) in 1902 at the age of 98.
+Rear Admiral Selfridge died in Waverley (now part of Belmont, Massachusetts) in 1902 at the age of 98.